 Its been a long time since I wrote here, and for many reasons.
 The main one being that I was away at Birdsong without my laptop.
-When I got to the city, the backlog of things to do just got me off track from my intention of writing every week.

 Another encounter and discovery centres around the beautiful bride pictured above.
 It is an encounter which typifies what big city folks will find to be a ‘lack of privacy’ and disregard of ‘personal space’.
 What it really comes from is a rather distinct sense of ‘being at home and familiar’ with all around them that Indian villagers live with, when they live in their village.
 Where community is clearer and stronger, and intertwined with every aspect of life.

 A nearby homestead was hosting a son’s wedding and we were invited of course, with a band of village boys delivering the card and asking us to definitely come for the ‘baraat ‘and other ceremonies.
 The day after a night of song, dance, revelry and rituals, to our surprise we discovered that the bride, with her old and new relatives, was at our door!
-She and her entourage had come by so they could see the novel house in the neighborhood and meet the city folks who had opted to come and live amongst the villagers.
-The bride was a friendly girl, not a shy sort at all, and she happily posed for pictures with her camera wielding relatives in all our rooms, and with us, and our guests, who were still semi asleep and not at all ready for wedding album pictures.
+She and her entourage had come by to meet the city folks who had opted to live amongst the villagers.
+The bride was a friendly girl, and she happily posed for pictures with her camera wielding relatives in all our rooms, and with us, and our guests, who were still semi asleep and not at all prepared for wedding album pictures.

 The visits didn’t end with the bridal procession.
-A local school teacher brought his 2 colleagues from nearby schools and colleges to show then the cottage when they came to meet him one evening, as they had always seen our place from far, from the road on the downhill side of the valley and wondered about it.
+A local school teacher brought his 2 colleagues from nearby schools and colleges to show them the cottage.
+They had always seen our place from far, from the road on the downhill side of the valley and wondered about it.

-So far, all was good and friendly, but there was something not so pleasant too that I discovered in the form of a wandering ‘holy man’ who sauntered in to our verandah one morning.
+So far, all was good and friendly, but there was something not so pleasant too.
+A wandering sadhu sauntered in to our verandah one morning.
 His persistent knocking was unwelcome as was he, but I opened the door and went to deal with him.
-The usual exchange of blessings and demands for alms followed, after which whatever I offered was deemed too unworthy and worse than human refuse, literally, in so many words .
-Angered and disgusted by him, I unleashed some tough words of my own to send him off and I am sure glad he scuttled off when he did.
+The usual exchange of blessings and demands for alms followed, after which whatever I offered was deemed too unworthy by him- to be exact, worse than human refuse, literally.
+Disgusted by him, I unleashed some tough words of my own to send him off and I am sure glad he scuttled off when he did.
 Both for his sake and mine.

 Then there were the various village youngsters who came to just talk, about their life, their families, their hopes and challenges.
 And the lack of opportunities in front of them.
 Apart from the lack of career choices and windows to the world, which we do acknowledge and know of, it is specially on the personal front that the lack of growth and exposure was a discovery to me.
-Here too the youth are caught in the crossroads of tradition and modernity and a whole lot of change that they can’t control, the young are restless and hungry for a chance at a bright future.
+Caught in the crossroads of tradition and modernity and a whole lot of change that they can’t control, the young are restless and hungry for a chance at a bright future.

-Even in terms of social mixing as youngsters, boys and girls have such an unreal world without known signposts to negotiate.
+In terms of social mixing as youngsters, boys and girls find themselves on Facebook, a magical, exciting world without known signposts to negotiate.
 Messages from far-off media make them feel helpless and hopeful at the same time.
-Neither the old certainties hold true or deliver well, and neither the new freedoms and ideas lead to happy endings.
+Neither the old certainties hold true or deliver well, and neither the new freedoms and ideas lead to the promised happy endings.